hemisemidemipresent/cyberquincy/parser/README.md

 )
 ```

-The command that uses the above parsing structure would be looking for a 3-argument invocation of the command with a natural number, a mode (like "impoppable"), and a map (like "cube") but not necessarily in that order; `q!<command> abr cube 3` would parse successfully here.
+The above parsing structure would be looking for a 3-argument invocation of `q!<command>` with a natural number, a mode (like "impoppable"), and a map (like "cube") but not necessarily in that order; `q!<command> abr cube 3` would parse successfully here.
+Note that none of the arguments are optional; all 3 must be there.

 There are two other parsers to be aware of. `OptionalParser` takes in 1. a parser and 2. a default value if the parsing fails.
-The default value must be a value that if the user entered it, the parser would accept.
-The default value is optional though and can be left out.
-Here are two examples:
+The default value must be a value that the parser accepts (see examples to understand).
+The default value can be excluded though, so if the parsing fails to parse using the provided concrete parser, it'll just skip over it entirely and not parse anything.
+Here are two basic examples:

+This:

 ```js
 // With default value